Tuesday, June 20, 2006

 i got out for an hour bike ride yesterday. rode about 25 miles on the bike path that runs along the river in Eugene. the old bike i'm riding needs a new derailleur and the spokes keep 'pinging' because they're loose.

-all these people with cancer, all this worry in our society. the unanswerable health questions seem daunting and yet our soceity flirts with known carcinogens on a daily basis. we apply them to crops, dump them on the ground and in landfills, clean our houses with them and build basement bars with products that offgas them. we even put them in the air from car and truck exhaust.
+all these people with cancer, all this worry in our society. the unanswerable health questions seem daunting and yet our soceity flirts with known carcinogens on a daily basis. we apply them to crops, dump them on the ground and in landfills, clean our houses with them and build basement bars with

 it's illogical that we accept being exposure to carcinogens. the risk of developing cancer is out of sight and out of mind. even if we are conscious of carcinogens it's inconvenient to avoid them all. it's not like putting on a seat belt or wearing a bike helmet. you'd almost need to step out of mainstream society to avoid them altogether.